connervieira/Assassin/CONFIGURATION.md

                 - This value maxes out at 10,000 meters, and will never go above it.
             - `temperature` is the current temperature, measured in celcius.
             - `precipitation` is the current chance of preciptiation.
-- `predator_integration`
-    - Predator integration allows Assassin to show alerts detected by [Predator](https://v0lttech.com/predator.php).
+- `predator_integration` contains settings related to Predator integration, which allows Assassin to show alerts detected by [Predator](https://v0lttech.com/predator.php).
-    - This setting has the following sub-values for configuration:
     - `enabled` is a boolean that determines if Predator integration alerts are active.
     - `plate_log_file` is an absolute file path to the plate log file used by Predator.
         - It should be noted that this is not the plate file from the interface directory, but rather the complete log file defined in the Predator configuration under `realtime>`saving>license_plates`
     - `latch_time` is a floating point value that determines how many seconds Assassin will look back in the plate history for active alerts.
-- `traffic_camera_alerts`
+- `traffic_camera_alerts` contains settings related to traffic enforcement camera alerts.
-    - Traffic camera alerts are triggered by proximity to enforcement cameras, like speed cameras, red light cameras, and lane monitoring cameras.
-    - This setting has the following sub-values for configuration:
+    - `enabled` is a boolean value that determines whether or not traffic camera alerts are enabled or disabled.
     - `loaded_radius` is a decimal number that determines the radius, in miles, around the current location that Assassin will load traffic enforcement cameras during start-up.
         - The higher this value is, the longer Assassin will take the process traffic camera alerts each cycle.
         - The lower this value is, the smaller the loaded radius around the initial starting position will be.
             - A small loaded radius might pose an issue if you drive extremely far in a single session without restarting Assassin, since you'll reach the end of the loaded area.
+        - Setting this to '0' will disable traffic enforcement camera alerts.
     - `database` is the file-path to an ExCam database containing traffic camera locations and information.
     - `alert_range` is the distance in miles away from a traffic camera that Assassin will trigger an alert.
     - `speed_check` determines whether or not Assassin will considering the speed limit associated with a traffic camera.
         - When the current speed exceeds the speed limit, a higher priority alert is trigged.
         - When the current speed is lower than the speed limit, Assassin alerts with normal priority.
         - When no speed limit data is available, Assassin will skip the speed check and alert normally regardless of the current speed.
     - `enabled_types` controls which types of enforcement cameras Assassin will alert to.
         - `speed` enables and disables speed camera alerts.
         - `redlight` enables and disables red light camera alerts.
         - `misc` enables and disables all other camera types, including unknown cameras.
     - `information_displayed` determines what information is displayed in alerts.
         - This value is a dictionary containing all the information Assassin is capable of displaying.
 Set each value to `true` or `false` to enable or disable it.
 - `drone_alerts`
     - Drone alerts are Assassin's system for detector drone aircraft, speed cameras, and other autonomous wireless threats.
     - This setting has the following sub-values for configuration: